christofmuc/KnobKraft-orm/website/README.md

 ```

 Commit all three deterministic outputs: README table, supported-synths manual page, and `data/supported-synths.json`.
 Builds use `--check` and fail on stale output.
 No timestamp changes are generated on repeat runs.
 Update the release column and download page when the next release is published; do not label merged source as released merely because the build succeeds.

+## Refresh the website after an app release

+Complete this step after a new stable release and its assets are public, as part of the release procedure in `AGENTS.md`.
+Do not advertise a draft, prerelease or incomplete asset set as the latest stable release.

+1. Query the published release and its assets with `gh release view <version> --repo christofmuc/KnobKraft-orm --json tagName,publishedAt,isDraft,isPrerelease,assets`.
+Confirm the intended version is also returned by `gh release view --repo christofmuc/KnobKraft-orm --json tagName`.
+2. Update `docs/download.md`: checked version/date, platform table, all four asset URLs and release-notes link.
+Copy exact published asset URLs; filenames include the version, so changing only the URL tag or using `releases/latest/download/` with an old filename will break downloads.
+Keep the general `releases/latest` link as a fallback.
+3. Update the checked-release wording in `index.html` and `docs/supported-synths.md`.
+Review `docs/data/supported-synths.yml` against the released tag and packaging manifest; update `release_checked`, `source_revision` and each row's availability together.
+Preserve alpha/beta status and hardware caveats; leave source-only additions labelled `After <version>`.
+Historical tutorial/video versions describe their original basis and must not be replaced mechanically.
+4. Run `python scripts/generate_supported_synths.py`, then `python scripts/build_website.py` and `git diff --check`.
+Commit the sources and generated `README.md`, `docs/supported-synths.md` and `data/supported-synths.json` together.
+The local checker checks local links; the GitHub asset query and live checks cover external downloads.
+5. Publish the website update through the authorized master workflow.
+Observe the **Website and Docs** workflow for the exact commit through successful deployment, then check the live homepage, download page, release-notes link and all four asset targets.
+Updating the app release alone does not refresh the website.
+Do not move the release tag or regenerate the appcast just to update website links.

 ## Tutorials and media